 Indeed, the GOP is already implementing a new wave of “tone policing” to try to downplay immigration patriotism.

 noted the California GOP’s “long, mostly fruitless effort to draw more Latino voters into its fold,” it also reported that “many members of the state’s political and professional class” were blaming the party’s failures on…Donald Trump.

 “It’s terrible,” said Tony Quinn, a political analyst and former Republican legislative aide.
 “The Trump stuff just drowns everything else out.”[California GOP softens on immigration, but will message get drowned out?
 By David Siders and Christopher Cadelago, September 20, 2015]

 ] It was described as a response to the “offensive” comments of Donald Trump and an “anti-Proposition 187

-[California Republicans set to soften stance on immigrants in the country illegally, by Chris Megerian, Los Angeles Times, September 19, 2015]
+It's important to use “language that is more appealing to California's diverse electorate,” Valdez said.[California Republicans set to soften stance on immigrants in the country illegally, by Chris Megerian, Los Angeles Times, September 19, 2015]

 their own onetime frontrunner, immigration patriot Tim Donnelly, and maneuvered to replace him with the man George Will said was the new Barry Goldwater